Rashard Robinson: Dallas Cowboys

 On September 15, 2020, Robinson was signed to the practice squad of the Dallas Cowboys.
 He was placed on the practice squad/injured list on October 24, and restored to the practice squad on November 18.
-Robinson was elevated to the active roster on November 21 and November 26 for the team's weeks 11 and 12 games against the Minnesota Vikings and Washington Football Team, and was reverted to the practice squad after each game.
+Robinson was elevated to the active roster on November 21 and November 26 for the team's Weeks 11 and 12 games against the Minnesota Vikings and Washington Football Team and was reverted to the practice squad after each game.
 He was promoted to the active roster on December 7.

-Robinson was suspended by the NFL on April 20, 2021, for the first two games of the 2021 season for violating the league's performance-enhancing drug policy.
+On April 20, 2021, Robinson was suspended by the NFL for the first two games of the 2021 season for violating the league's performance-enhancing drug policy.
 He was released by the Cowboys on July 17.

 Tampa Bay Buccaneers

 After serving his two-game suspension, Robinson signed with the Tampa Bay Buccaneers' practice squad on September 20, 2021.
 He was promoted to the active roster on October 19.
-Robinson was placed on injured reserve on November 12, after suffering a hamstring injury in practice.
+Robinson was placed on injured reserve on November 12 after suffering a hamstring injury in practice.
 He was activated on December 24.
 Robinson was waived on January 15, 2022, and was re-signed to the practice squad.
-After the Buccaneers were eliminated in the Divisional Round of the playoffs, he signed a reserve/future contract on January 24.
+After the Buccaneers were eliminated in the Divisional Round, he signed a reserve/future contract on January 24.

 On August 30, 2022, Robinson was placed on injured reserve.
 He was released three days later.

 Saskatchewan Roughriders

 On March 31, 2023, Robinson signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He was placed on the reserve/suspended list on May 14, and remained there until his CFL contract expired on February 11, 2025.
+He was placed on the reserve/suspended list on May 14, and remained there until his contract expired on February 11, 2025.